What to Expect

 Before, During, and After a Septic Pump-Out

-If it’s time to pump out your septic tank or to have it certified for a real estate transaction, call All-American Septic Pumping and Services!
+If it’s time to pump out your septic tank or have it inspected for a real estate transaction, call All-American Septic Pumping and Services!
 We have more 5-star ratings than any other septic company in San Diego County.

 If this is your first time pumping your septic tank, you may not know what to expect.
 Knowing what will happen can save you time and help you better understand how your septic system operates.